MarkSlayer456/FriendBiz/README.md

 # FriendBiz
-Let's you and your friends see each others schedules
+Lets you and your friends see each others schedules